How it All Started

 When a family business is passed down to the next generation, expectations usually run high for the business to be preserved and expanded.

-Gayani, and her brothers, Ananda and Nisal, credit the creation of their company, Ant Commodity Exchange, to their first independent ventures.
+Gayani, and her brothers, Piyankara and Nisal, credit the creation of their company, Ant Commodity Exchange, to their first independent ventures.

-Gayani Sagjeewani taught urban planning courses at a local university while founding a company that produced and exported rubber to Pakistan.
+Gayani Sanjeewani taught urban planning courses at a local university while founding a company that produced and exported natural rubber.

 Ananda Piyankara traded natural rubber, cinnamon and tea, and won entrepreneurial awards at the New York Stock Exchange, Harvard Business School, and Kauffman Foundation for his impact.

-And Nisal Ananda, the oldest of their six siblings, moved to the United States and traded commodities ranging from medicinal herbs to agricultural manufacturing tools.
+And Nisal Ananda, the youngest of their six siblings traded commodities ranging from medicinal herbs to agricultural manufacturing tools.

-Like true entrepreneurs, Gayani, Ananda, and Nisal saw value in their surroundings and created opportunities with it.
+Like true entrepreneurs, Gayani, Piyankara, and Nisal saw value in their surroundings and created opportunities with it.

 And these experiences brought them back to their family farm.
 They saw how much intermediaries profited just by acting as the middlemen, and how that mid step in the trading process contributed to inefficiency and a lack of transparency.